 The good news is that no, log burners aren't being banned, but there will be some changes.

-As we get closer the strategy coming into law, we’ve broken down what it actually says and what’s going to change.
+The strategy is coming into law in May 2021, so we’ve broken down what it actually says and what’s going to change.

 Who is DEFRA and what is the Clean Air Strategy?